Skip to main content

 Practise, practise, practise!

-“Practise your pitch in front of a mirror until you know it by heart, and it is word perfect,” says Peter.
+“Practise your pitch in front of a mirror until you know it by heart, and it is word perfect,” says Peter Jones.
 “Ideally, then practise it in front of your mum, your partner, your best friend – in fact, anyone you can rely on to give you honest feedback.”

 Practising your pitch in front of others will help you gauge whether people understand your business – do they get it straight away?
 Or do you need to work on your elevator pitch?
 You must be able to explain your business proposition clearly and succinctly.